 Swag comes in all shapes and sizes.
 For this reason, it’s important to be aware of each item’s imprint area.

-The company you hire to print your swag will give you dimensions.
+The company you hire to print your swag will give you size guidelines.
 For example, on smaller imprint areas like on a pen, choose a version of your logo that doesn’t have a slogan.

 Printing your logo on signs